Gamers-Grotto/Plugins-Collection/Assets/Plugins/GamersGrotto/Internal Plugins/Package Exporter/README.md

-# Package Creator
+# Package Exporter

+## Description
+1. This package allows for an easier .unitypackage creation
+2. Can be found under GamersGrotto -> Package Exporter Window

 ## Workflow Post Package Creation
-1. Upload the package to GitHub.
+1. Upload the package to GitHub as a new release.
 2. Import the package via the Package Manager.
 3. By default, the package is stored in Library/PackageCache, not under Packages.
 While it's in the cache, any changes made are temporary and can be overridden.
 4. This works fine for most users.